ltauxe/Python-for-Earth-Science-Students/SIO113_CourseInformation.md

-2. You may download the entire contents of the course material using this URL
+2. You may download the entire contents of the course material from the following URL

    https://github.com/hpc4geo/Python-for-Earth-Science-Students/archive/refs/heads/main.zip

-   Remember content may be altered / updated / improved over the quarter, so if you are downloading the material, do so regularly (weekly)
+   Remember content may be altered / updated / improved over the quarter, so if you are downloading the material, do so regularly (weekly).